paularah/k8s/README.md

 ## scheduling
 The scheduler places pod on the nodes.
 This is based on scheduling algorithm the scheduler uses.
 THe scheduler is a pod in the `kube-system` namespace.
 Typically when a pod is created, the scheduler attaches the pod to a node with `nodeName` property.
 You can add the node's name here if you want to manually scheule a pod.
-When you inspect the live pod and the nodeName property is missing, this most likely points to an issue with the scheduler
+When you inspect the live pod and the nodeName property is missing, this most likely points to an issue with the scheduler.

 ## secrets
 You can create secret imperatively by `k create secret generic <secret name> --from-literal`